 Pliosaurus and Makara:

 Makara has been a favorite topic of Cryptozoologists.
 Cryptozoologists are those dudes who come on history channel late-night, dig up oldest of the old texts out of the context and try to mix science into mythology with a pinch of alien sauce into it and cook up the ancient alien’s episodes on TV.
 According to these cryptos, Makara, mentioned in Vedas, Bhagvat Geeta, Buddhist text actually was swimming in the depts of seven seas as Pilosaur, 155 million years ago.
-It has remarkable similarities with Makara, described in texts.
+It has remarkable similarities with our monsterous animal, described in texts.
 Paleontologist Richard Forrest commented to the BBC as follows: “This is an iconic specimen – one of the most exciting we have seen in years.
 It was probably the most fearsome predator that ever lived.
 Standing in front of the skull you can imagine this enormous beast staring straight back at you, fixing you with its binocular vision, and attacking.
 Just thinking about it raises the hairs on the back of your neck.”

 Keeping the jokes aside, Makara makes appearance silently in our modern lives more frequently than we realize.
 In the form of Makar Sankranti, where Sun enters into Makara consolation declaring the end of the winter solstice.
 It also comes across you when you do your crocodile pose on your expensive yoga mat – after paying thousands of rupees to some Cult gym trainer wearing Ralph Lauren branded yoga clothes, teaching you yoga in her fluent polished English.
 That pose is also called as Makara Asana FYI.
 Terrible monster it was once, now Makara sits silently on the walls of ancient temples, basking in his historical glorious fear.